 - Reduces potable water consumption

-- Reduces pressure on water treatment plants and associated carbon emissions
+- Decreases the pressure on water treatment plants and associated carbon emissions

 - Creates a more drought-resistant environment